thegoose20/nusc/README.md

 ***

 ## Project Overview
-Newcastle University Special Collections (NUSC) has been engaged in efforts to mitigate bias in its catalogues and curative practices through ‘Special for Everyone’, a project launched in 2020.
+Newcastle University Special Collections (NUSC) has been engaged in efforts to mitigate bias in its catalogues and curative practices through [Special for Everyone](), a project launched in 2020.
 This project sought to apply machine learning models developed for identifying gender biased language for the archives sector, specifically text classifiers trained on descriptive metadata from the University of Edinburgh's archival catalog ([Havens et al., 2025](https://doi.org/10.1145/3706598.3713217)).
 Experiments with the models coupled with manual reviews indicated that NUSC's descriptive metadata didn't have much gender biased language, so in the second phase of the project, broader computational analytics were performed to investigate differences between the language of Edinburgh and Newcastle's descriptive metadata.

 ## Data
 The primary data source for this repo is from the catalogs of [Newcastle University Special Collections & Archives](https://specialcollections.ncl.ac.uk).
 EAD XML records were extracted in May 2025, with the analysis focusing on the descriptive metadata from four fields: *Title*, *Biographical / Historical*, *Scope and Contents*, and *Processing Information*.
 Additionally, transcriptions of the Gertrude Bell Archive's material were extracted (also XML but not in EAD).
 Analysis of the Bell descriptive metadata focused on three fields: *Title*, *Description*, and *Extent and Medium*.